-Merida is stunning colonial city just a few hours from Cancun.
-The city is bright with well-preserved building, amazing Yucatecan foods and luxury resorts.
+Merida is a stunning colonial city just a few hours from Cancun.
+The city is bright with well-preserved buildings, amazing Yucatecan foods, and luxury resorts.

-Merida is the epitome of luxury from boutique hotels, 5 star resorts, and upscale delicious local restaurants and pricy boutique clothing stores to find the latest silk beach caftan.
+Merida is the epitome of luxury from boutique hotels, 5-star resorts, upscale delicious local restaurants, and pricy boutique clothing stores to find the latest silk beach caftan.